[ONGOING] Extending LLVM's Kaleidoscope: Code-gen edition

 Codegen in LLVM is an extremely well-thought-out process.
 For a simple stack-centric codegen process, the framework users can abstract away SSA form; the alloca process together with mem2reg allows an extremely fast assembly generation even for primitive stack allocations.

 In this article, I'll report on the codegen process of sammine-lang, an extension on the kaleidoscope tutorial.
-Besides code generation for scalar values, funcitons and control flow, the article also touches on code gen for aggregated data types such as structs :) I hope everyone enjoys :)
+Besides code generation for scalar values, functions and control flow, the article also touches on code gen for aggregated data types such as structs :) I hope everyone enjoys :)

 The below picture demonstrates sammine's ability to generate code for fibonacci, a classic mathematical problem :) [TODO: show that sammine can indeed code fibonacci and output assembly for it]